Join our ranks of successful alumni! Our alumni base includes over 800 successful

 University of North Carolina, Chapel Hill.
 While at Chapel Hill, Clyde received the

 Tanner Award for Excellence in undergraduate teaching.
-Clyde is currently a post-doctoral
+Clyde is currently a visiting

 - Elizabeth Ransom.
 After completing her double major in Political Science and Sociology at WCU, Elizabeth